oro13/oro13.github.io/_posts/2020-7-23-MarketPlace-Strategy-Pt-1.md

   - is there a better way to provide the service with a better customer experience?
     - there's nothing magic about a market place other than being a more efficient way to run a business

+Look out for Strategy 2 in the next article in the series on market place businesses.